abdullah-jamil/flight-prediction-streamlit/README.md

 ## Deployment

-The complete package, including data preprocessing, model training, and prediction, was deployed using Streamlit available at [https://flight-prediction.streamlit.app](https://flight-prediction.streamlit.app/)
+The complete package, including data preprocessing, model training, and prediction, was deployed using Streamlit.
+Streamlit is a powerful tool for building interactive web applications with Python.

 ## Acknowledgments